pmazak/Spit-DI/README.md

 # Spit-DI

 Spit is a lightweight dependency injection class for Java.
 It sets fields annotated with @Resource based on the singleton bindings in the container.
+Read how to use this for [Dependency Injection on Hadoop](http://paulmazak.blogspot.com/2015/06/dependency-injection-on-hadoop.html).

 ## Usage